We all want to drive more traffic to our site and succeed with Pinterest.

 People do this to increase reach and engagement on their Pinterest account.

-The problem with this is that you can’t control what board the person is pinning your pin to.
+The problem with this is that you can’t control what board the person is pinning your pin onto.

-If the board is not relevant to your topic at all, because the person doesn’t have a board for your pin it’ll decrease the value of your pin.
+If the board is not relevant to your topic at all, because the person doesn’t have a board for your pin it’ll decrease the value of your pin in the eyes of Pinterest.

 Pinterest will be confused about what your pin is all about.